-These five browser-based strategy games will appeal to many types of strategy gamers.
-Some of them look a bit dull on the surface, but they’re all hiding some serious strategic depth.
-And they’re completely free.
+With that in mind, here are the best browser strategy games to play for hours.
+These games will appeal to many types of strategy gamers.
+Some may look a bit dull on the surface, but they’re all hiding some serious strategic depth.

 Blight of the Immortals feels a lot like a board game.
 At the beginning of each match, you construct your deck out of available cards.
-Then, each turn, you’ll have five cards to play — each of which gives you a special hero power.
-By training, managing, and efficiently battling with your armies, you’ll survive.
+During your turn, you’ll have five cards to play, each of which gives you a special hero power.
+By training, managing, and efficiently battling with your armies, you can try to survive.

-This might not seem like a strategy game at first.
-Most match-three games aren’t very strategic (though there are exceptions).
-Gridland is different.
-You’ll need some clever thinking about the matches you make to succeed in both game modes.
+This game might not seem like a strategy game at first.
+Most match-three games aren’t very strategic, but Gridland is different—it’s one of the best browser strategy games with a single-player mode.
+You’ll need to think cleverly about the matches you make to succeed.

-It’s hard to do Gridland justice.
-It’s surprisingly deep and engaging when you get into it.
-And discovery is a big part of this game, so I won’t go into more detail.
-There’s really no way to properly describe it.
-Just go check it out.
+Gridland is surprisingly engaging when you get into it, making it one of those addictive web games perfect for short breaks .
+Discovery is a big part of this game, so we won’t go into any more detail.
+There’s really no way to properly describe it—just go check it out.

 3. Card Hunter

-Another card-based game, Card Hunter is a tactical collectible card game (CCG) that you can play in your browser or through a downloaded app.
-It blends roleplaying and deckbuilding with a sense of humor that any card or role player will appreciate.
+Card Hunter is a tactical collectible card game (CCG) that you can play in your browser or through a downloaded app.
+It blends roleplaying and deck building with a sense of humor that any card player or roleplayer will appreciate.

-You can play in both single and multiplayer modes, and the more you play, the more cards you collect (in this way, it’s a lot more player-friendly than some of the pay-to-win online games out there).
+You can play in both single and multiplayer modes—the more you play, the more cards you collect.
+In this way, it’s a lot more player-friendly than some of the pay-to-win online games out there.
 Each battle is a turn-based strategic face-off in which you play cards to move and attack.

 4. Kingdom Rush

-I love tower defense games.
-And there’s none better than Kingdom Rush.
+Looking for free, single-player strategy games?
+Kingdom Rush is your best bet.
 If you’re familiar with the game, you probably know its mobile version.
-But you can also play the game in your browser.
+As you can see, it’s also available for your browser.

 If you’ve never played Kingdom Rush, get ready for extremely strategic tower defense.
 There are lots of tower types, multiple upgrade paths, tons of minions with different strengths and weaknesses, and some really interesting stage layouts.

-These five games will keep you busy for hours collecting cards, building decks, trying new strategies, and competing against other players.
-But there are always more strategy games out there.
-Even when they’re just in your browser, they can be ridiculously addicting.
+These browser strategy games will keep you busy for hours collecting cards, building decks, trying new strategies, and competing against other players.
+They may only be strategy games for your web browser, but they’re still highly addictive.